davidjouellette/PoltergeistSimulator_Desktop/README.md

-# PoltergeistSimulator
+# PoltergeistSimulator_Desktop
-Python script to turn a Raspberry Pi into a ghost that haunts your house.
-Plays creepy noises at random times and can flicker lights/other effects by controlling a relay through the GPIO pins.
+Python script to turn a desktop into a ghost that haunts your house.
+Plays creepy noises at random times and is (hopefully) cross-platform compatible with only the standard libraries.

 Work In Progress, testing not complete.